bioinf/Sibelia/testingdatasets/README.md

 3 Comparison scripts
 ====================

 Scripts are located in "scripts" folder.
-Some of them needs AlignIO branch of Biopython library (http://biopython.org/wiki/Multiple_Alignment_Format).
+Some of them need AlignIO branch of Biopython library (http://biopython.org/wiki/Multiple_Alignment_Format).
 Folder with cloned git repo is expected to be named "alignio-maf".
 Most of them accept files with synteny blocks description, which can be obtained by conversion scripts (see below).
 All scripts outputs in stdout.

 * sibConvet.py sib_file

 Converts sibelia output (blocks_coords.txt) to plain format, recognised by other scripts.

 * mafConvert.py maf_file min_block_size strains_file

 Converts maf file (from mugsy ot mugsy-tba) to plain format.
 Needs minimum block size of run (which can bo found in "blocksize.txt" file in output folder) and file with ordered input genomes names ("strains.txt" file in "3_genomes_test" folder).

 * mauveConvert.py xmfa_file min_block_size strains_file

 Converts mauve output to plain format.
 Parameters are described ahead.

 * highlight.py plain_file

 Converts blocks in plain format to circos highlight file (for making circos diagrams).

 * coverage.py file

 Calculates synteny blocks coverage rate.
 Script requires fasta files with genomes.
 Edit path to them, if you need.

 * f1stat.py file1 file2

 Calculates F1-statistic for two pain blocks files.

 * boundaryDiscord.py file1 file2

-Calculates boundary discordane for two plain blocks files.
+Calculates boundary discordance for two plain blocks files.